 Getting outside can be very rewarding and beneficial to our health.
-It’s not surprising that hiking has gained in popularity lately as we all yearn to get outside.
+It’s not surprising that hiking has gained popularity lately as we all yearn to get outside.
 As with any outdoor activity, there are a few things you should know before you head outdoors.
 This post covers hiking tips for beginners to help you get started.

 I’ve always considered myself a casual hiker who loves to explore nature.
 Whether I’m with family, friends or my dog, getting outside is an opportunity to recharge and disconnect.
 Most of the hiking I do is during the day.
 I’ve never backpacked through the wilderness for days, nor have I scaled mountain peaks or spent months in the wild.